topocm/topocm_content/src/w0_background/band_structures.md

 * Eigenstates are orthogonal i.e. $\psi^{(n)\dagger} \psi^{(m)}=0$ for $m\neq n$.

-Physicists have a funny but convenient notation for doing linear algebra called the Dirac **bra-ket** notation.
+Physicists have a convenient notation for doing linear algebra called the Dirac **bra-ket** notation.
 In this notation, wave-functions such as $\psi$ are represented by **kets** i.e. $\psi\rightarrow |\psi\rangle$.
 We construct the ket $|\psi\rangle$ from the components of the wave-function $\psi_a$ using the equation: $$|\psi\rangle=\sum_a \psi_a |a\rangle.$$
 Similarly, we turn the Hamiltonian $H$ in to  an **operator** using the equation :$$H=\sum_{ab}H_{ab}|a\rangle \langle b|,$$